Break-Through-Tech/Swytch-2B-predicting-job-satisfaction-from-person-job-fit/Challenge-Project-Overview.md

 ## ❓ Questions?

-Please bring any questions to our first meeting during the week of August 24th (Break Through Tech’s Bridge to Studio - Session C).
+Please bring any questions to our first meeting during the week of August 24th (Break Through Tech’s Bridge to Studio - Session E).